pretix/pretix-docs/docs/trust/accessibility.md

 ## Your responsibilities

 pretix is not a ticket shop, but rather a software to create ticket shops.
-As such, the real-world accessibility of the shop depends on a combination of our efforts of creating the software and your efforts of configuring it for good accessibility.
+As such, the real-world accessibility of the shop depends on a combination of our efforts in creating the software and your efforts in configuring it for good accessibility.
-It is your responsibilities to choose configuration parameters for pretix that are in line with accessibility requirements.
+It is your responsibility to choose configuration parameters for pretix that are in line with accessibility requirements.
 This includes, but is not limited to:

 - Use user-configured colors that are [well-distinguishable](https://www.w3.org/TR/WCAG22/#use-of-color) and provide [sufficient contrast](https://www.w3.org/TR/WCAG22/#contrast-minimum) to surrounding colors.